RSA appoints emerging markets head as chief operating officer

-LONDON British insurer RSA (RSA.L) has appointed its emerging markets chief to the new role of chief operating officer to oversee sales of non-core businesses as the company shores up a weakened balance sheet.
+LONDON, April 15 British insurer RSA has appointed its emerging markets chief to the new role of chief operating officer to oversee sales of non-core businesses as the company shores up a weakened balance sheet.

 In a statement on Tuesday, RSA said Paul Whittaker, currently chief executive of emerging markets, will become COO from May 1.